trashoflevillage/Gemspark/README.md

 Gemspark is a text-based programming language with the purpose of being translated to **DiamondFire** code.
 If you are unfamiliar with what **DiamondFire** is, visit [this site](https://mcdiamondfire.com/about/).

 Do note, the documentation of this language **does not** expect you to understand how to code in DiamondFire.
 This documentation attempts to explain everything necessary as thorough as possible.
+This documentation assumes that you are utilizing the default library.

 To create a Gemspark program, use the `.gs` file extension.
 <br>